 Nurse leaders also need to have an active voice with health policy.
 Healthcare reform requires nurses to take an active role with implementation of political activism efforts.
 Nurses can serve on advisory committees, commissions, hospital committees, and boards where policies are created or amended to advance healthcare (IOM, 2011).
 Participation in a committee within one’s organization takes time and effort, though brings many rewards, both personally and professionally.
 Consider creating a goal in your professional development plan that can impact health policy.
 Some examples include advocating for safe staffing at hospitals or ethical treatment at end of life.

 The need for excellent leadership is essential in today’s rapidly changing, complex healthcare environment.
-Sigma Theta Tau International (STTI) is a global professional nursing organization with the mission of advancing healthcare and celebrate nursing excellence in scholarship, leadership, and service.
-STTI advocates for strong, positive leadership throughout the nursing profession in order to advance health (Vlasich, 2017).
+Sigma is a global professional nursing organization with the mission of advancing healthcare and celebrate nursing excellence in scholarship, leadership, and service.
+Sigma advocates for strong, positive leadership throughout the nursing profession in order to advance health (Vlasich, 2017).

-STTI’s role is to develop leadership knowledge, skills and abilities for nurses globally.
-STTI believes leadership develops throughout one’s career, it is a journey of lifelong learning, with mentoring as the cornerstone of one’s leadership philosophy (Vlasich, 2017).
+Sigma’s role is to develop leadership knowledge, skills and abilities for nurses globally.
+Sigma believes leadership develops throughout one’s career, it is a journey of lifelong learning, with mentoring as the cornerstone of one’s leadership philosophy (Vlasich, 2017).

-STTI (2020b) offers membership to students who are working towards a baccalaureate degree where nurses are developing leadership knowledge, skills and abilities.
-In order to become a member of STTI, students must meet the following criteria:
+Sigma (2020b) offers membership to students who are working towards a baccalaureate degree where nurses are developing leadership knowledge, skills and abilities.
+In order to become a member of Sigma, students must meet the following criteria:

 - Completed half of the nursing curriculum.